 The best-sized envelopes for these cards are these.
 I stock up on these envelopes since many of my greeting cards and note cards are this size.

-Grab your free printable Apple Note Cards and Apple stencil by subscribing to our free weekly newsletter HERE.
+Grab your free printable Apple Note Cards and Apple stencil below!

 Here are more ideas for handmade teachers gifts from: